 Labrador Retrievers Have a Nickname

-The name “Labrador” stems from their Canadian heritage, but they’re known as Labs for short.
-Despite their name, Labrador Retrievers originally came from Newfoundland, not Labrador.Continue to 3 of 17 below.
+The name “Labrador” stems from their Canadian heritage, but they’re known as "labs" for short.
+Despite their name, Labrador retrievers originally came from Newfoundland, not Labrador.Continue to 2 of 16 below.

 Water Is No Obstacle

 Labs love swimming.
 They were bred as water and hunting dogs, so it’s no wonder they’re naturals.
 It’s their true calling.
-A Labrador Retriever’s coat is even water resistant with natural oils to repel excess water and keep their skin dry.Continue to 4 of 17 below.
+A Labrador retriever’s coat is even water-resistant with natural oils to repel excess water and keep their skin dry.Continue to 3 of 16 below.

 They Come in Different Colors

-The three color variations seen in Labrador Retrievers are black, brown, and yellow.
-According to The Labrador Site, yellow ones are often associated with Guide Dogs for the Blind, black Labs are associated with gundog work, and brown or “chocolate” labs are more common as pets and show dogs.Continue to 5 of 17 below.
+The three color variations seen in Labrador retrievers are black, brown, and yellow.
+Yellow labs are often associated with Guide Dogs for the Blind, black Labs are associated with gundog work, and brown or “chocolate” labs are more common as pets and show dogs.Continue to 4 of 16 below.